 In order to fix this we just need to add our airdrop in.
 So we go to Crypto->Transaction, then click Add Transaction:

-After we click submit, the deposit will be added, cost basis process will automatically run again, and once it's complete our error should be gone.
+After we click submit, the deposit will be added, and you'll need to run the cost basis process again.
+Once it's complete our error should be gone.

 Now we can see that there is no longer an error with this transaction, our cost basis is set correctly, and we can click to see all the cost layers.

 4. What next?

 You'll be in one of two situations from here.

 There is a new error for a different transaction.

 - Repeat the steps on this page